Bayesian inference for spatio-temporal spike-and-slab priors

 \section{Further Approximations}

 As mentioned earlier, the updates of the global parameters for $\x_t$ and $\bm{\Gamma}$ are the dominating operations scaling as $\mathcal{O}\left(TN^2D\right)$ and $\mathcal{O}\left(D^3T^3\right)$, respectively.
-The latter term becomes prohibitive even for moderate sizes of $D$ and $T$ and thus the need for approximations.
-In this section we introduce three simple approximations to reduce the computational complexity of the refinement of the posterior distribution for $\bm{\Gamma}$.
+The latter term becomes prohibitive for moderate sizes of $D$ and $T$ and calls for further approximations.
+In this section, we introduce three simple approximations to reduce the computational complexity of the refinement of the posterior distribution for $\bm{\Gamma}$.
 The approximations and their computational complexities are summarized in table \ref{table:summary_approximations}.

-\subsection{The low rank approximation}
+\subsection{The Low Rank Approximation}